NH National Guard hosts annual marksmanship match at Fort Devens

-Shooting from prone, Sgt.
-Andrea Ferdinando, and from standing, Spc.
-Jason Jonathan of the “Grease Monkeys” marksmanship team, engage the “Know Your Limits” rifle course at the 2024 New Hampshire National Guard Combat Marksmanship Match on June 8, 2024, at Fort Devens, Mass.
-The team competed in a field of 21 four-shooter squads during the three-day event.
+Paced by Sgt.
+1st Class Michael Chapman, the “Butterfly Squad” marksmanship team dashes toward the firing line of the “Know Your Limits” rifle course at the 2024 New Hampshire National Guard Combat Marksmanship Match on June 8, 2024, at Fort Devens, Mass.
+Chapman placed 42nd out of 89 competitors.
 (U.S. Air National Guard photo by Master Sgt.
 Charles Johnston)

 |Date Taken: